Limoncello di Capri

 Seggiovia del Monte Solaro

-A fast and painless way to reach Capri’s highest peak, the Seggiovia del Monte Solaro chairlift whisks you to the top of the mountain in...
+A fast and painless way to reach Capri’s highest peak, Anacapri's Seggiovia del Monte Solaro chairlift whisks you to the top of the...

 Villa San Michele di Axel Munthe

-The former home of self-aggrandising Swedish doctor Axel Munthe, San Michele di Axel Munthe should be included on every visitor’s...
+The former home of Swedish doctor, psychiatrist and animal-rights advocate Axel Munthe, San Michele di Axel Munthe should be included on...

-The striking Moroccan-style ‘Red House’ was built by an American colonel, John Clay MacKown, in 1876.
+The striking Moroccan-style ‘Red House’ was built by American colonel John Clay MacKown in 1876.
 Constructed around a 16th-century...

 This is the restaurant that the locals recommend – and frequent.
 An unpretentious place with hanging baskets of ivy, sunny yellow...